labsyspharm/cylinter/ReadMe.md

-# ACRONYM: Quality Control Tools for Quantitative Immunofluorescence Microscopy Data
+# Cytolinter: An Interactive Quality Control Tool for Cleaning Image-derived Single-cell Data.

 **Funding:** This work is supported by the following: